CDT — Central Daylight Time

 Is CDT the same as CST?

-No, CDT is not the same as CST.
-CDT is the daylight saving abbreviation, while CST is its standard-time counterpart.
+Central Daylight Time is not the same as CST.
+CDT is UTC-5 and represents the daylight saving period, while CST is the standard counterpart used when daylight saving time is not in effect.

 Which cities use CDT?